Accelerated Nonnegative Tensor Completion via Integer Programming: Numerical Experiments

 \subsection{Experiments with Increasing Sample Size}

 The third and fourth set of problems is tensors of size $10^{\times 6}$ and $10^{\times 7}$ with increasing sample sizes.
-The results are in Table \ref{inc-n-1} and Table \ref{inc-n-2} of Appendix 2 and plotted in Figure \ref{fig:third_set} .
-All variants achieve almost the same NMSE as the original algorithm on each problem, which shows that they maintain the same theoretical guarantee as the original algorithm.
-Among versions 1, 2, 3, and 7 (i.e. when four techniques are applied individually), only version 1 has a significantly lower mean and median computation time than the original algorithm for each problem.
-Other versions have unclear computation time changes due to uncertainty.
-Among all the versions, version 1 or version 8 has the lowest mean and median computation time for each problem.
-Thus, we claim versions 1 and 8 are the \textit{best} to use for this set of problems.
+The results are in Table \ref{inc-n-1} and Table \ref{inc-n-2} of Appendix \hyperref[sec:app2]{2}, and the arithmetic mean and median computation time is plotted in Figure \ref{fig:third_set} and \ref{fig:fourth_set}.
+Among all the versions, either version 1 (Index + Pattern) or version 8 (BPCG + Index + Pattern) has the lowest mean and median computation time for each problem.
+Thus, we claim versions 1 (Index + Pattern) and 8 (BPCG + Index + Pattern) are the \textit{best} to use for this set of problems.